 PLEASE READ THIS AGREEMENT CAREFULLY BEFORE PROCEEDING.
 BY CHECKING “I AGREE” BELOW, YOU ACKNOWLEDGE THAT YOU HAVE READ THIS AGREEMENT, THAT YOU UNDERSTAND IT, AND THAT YOU AGREE TO IT.
 IF YOU DO NOT ACCEPT THIS AGREEMENT, DO NOT CHECK BELOW AND DO NOT USE THE OSG ADMINISTRATOR’S ACCOUNT OR DIGICERT’S CERTIFICATE APPROVAL SYSTEMS.
 IF YOU HAVE ANY QUESTIONS REGARDING THIS AGREEMENT, PLEASE E-MAIL DIGICERT AT LEGAL @DIGICERT.COM OR CALL 1-800-896-7973.

-DigiCert, Inc., a Utah corporation (“DigiCert”) and Indiana University and (“OSG Administrator”) previously entered into an agreement (“OSG Agreement”) that allows OSG Administrator to appoint agents who may order certificates and assist in verifying and approving the issuance of Grid-Only Certificates to Subscribers.
+DigiCert, Inc., a Utah corporation (“DigiCert”) and The Trustees of Indiana University and (“OSG Administrator”) previously entered into an agreement (“OSG Agreement”) that allows OSG Administrator to appoint agents who may order certificates and assist in verifying and approving the issuance of Grid-Only Certificates to Subscribers.
 OSG Administrator has nominated Agent as an individual qualified to operate as an agent under the Agreement.

 This local registration authority agreement (“Agent Agreement”) is among DigiCert, the OSG Administrator, and You (“Agent”) and governs your activities in assisting with the issuance and management of certificates that are issued under the OSG Agreement.